ashlesh003/QA-DOCS/README.md

 <h2>📚 QA-DOCS: Document to Questions and Answers </h2>
 <p><strong>QA-DOCS</strong> is an AI-powered platform designed to revolutionize document search and analysis.
-It allows users to upload various document types (e.g., PDFs, DOCX) and interact with them through natural language queries to generate context-aware answers.
+It allows users to upload various document types (e.g., PDFs) and interact with them through natural language queries to generate context-aware answers.
 The platform leverages advanced AI models to automate and enhance document processing, significantly reducing manual search time.</p>

 <hr>